Wall-crossing from Lagrangian Cobordisms: Background

 \begin{theorem} Suppose that $K: L^-\rightsquigarrow L^+$ is a monotone Lagrangian cobordism.
 Then $L^-$ and $L^+$ are equivalent objects of the Fukaya category. \end{theorem}

-In \cite{biran2013fukayacategories}, it is stated that this result is expected to hold in a more general setting where the Lagrangians are equipped with the additional data of orientations, local systems, bounding cochains, etc. We will look to understand this result in the context of pearly algebras of cobordant Lagrangians, where the Lagrangian cobordism may be non-monotone but unobstructable by bounding cochain.
+In \cite{biran2013fukayacategories}, it is stated that this result is expected to hold in a more general setting where the Lagrangians are equipped with the additional data of orientations, local systems, bounding cochains, etc. We look to understand this result in the context of pearly algebras of cobordant Lagrangians, where the Lagrangian cobordism may be non-monotone but unobstructed by bounding cochain.

-\begin{definition} Let $(L^-, h^-)$ and $(L^+, h^+)$ be two geometric Lagrangian branes.
-An \emph{admissible Lagrangian cobordism brane} between these is the data of $(K, h)$ where \begin{itemize} \item $K$ is a Lagrangian cobordism between $L^-$ and $L^+$ and; \item $h:K\to \RR$ is a Morse function and; \item $K$ admits a relative spin structure and grading compatible with those of the ends. \end{itemize} The Morse function $h$ is required to satisfy the following admissibility and compatibility conditions: \begin{itemize} \item \emph{Admissibility:} Let $L^-\times (-\infty,t^-]$ be a chart for the left end of the cobordism such that
+\begin{definition} Let $(L^-, h^-)$ and $(L^+, h^+)$ be two Lagrangians equipped with choices of Morse function, spin structure, and grading.
+An \emph{admissible Lagrangian cobordism} between these is the data of $(K, h)$ where \begin{itemize} \item $K$ is a Lagrangian cobordism between $L^-$ and $L^+$; \item $h:K\to \RR$ is a Morse function; and \item We have a spin structure and grading for $K$ compatible with those of the ends. \end{itemize} The Morse function $h$ is required to satisfy the following compatibility conditions: \begin{enumerate} \item The Morse flow restricted to the fibers above real coordinates $t^-$ and $t^+$ are determined by $h^\pm$,

-where $\iota: L^-\to X$ is the explicit inclusion of $L^-$ as a Lagrangian submanifold on $X$.
-We require the existence of a bump function $\rho_\epsilon$ and constants $A^-$ and $C^-$ so that we may rewrite the Morse function $h$ along the ends of the cobordism as: